rootvikki/rootvikki/README.md

-- 👋 Hi, I’m @rootvikki
+- 👋 Hi, I’m Morgan
-- 👀 I’m interested in hacking
+- 👀 I’m interested in hacking and a guru in chesss
-- 🌱 I’m currently learning thisisIt
+- 🌱 I’m currently analyzing data using machine learning
-- 💞️ I’m looking to collaborate on hqcking websites
+- 💞️ I’m looking to collaborate on hacking websites and data analysis
-- 📫 How to reach me 0112021081
+- 📫I am intelligent, smart and alwsys busy adding knowledge

 <!---
 rootvikki/rootvikki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.